JetBrains/qodana-cli/README.md

   -i, --project-dir string        Root directory of the inspected project (default ".")
       --property string           Set a JVM property to be used while running Qodana using the --property=property.name=value1,value2,...,valueN notation
   -o, --results-dir string        Override directory to save Qodana inspection results to (default <userCacheDir>/JetBrains/<linter>/results)
-      --run-promo                 Set to true to have the application run the inspections configured by the promo profile; set to false otherwise.
-By default, a promo run is enabled if the application is executed with the default profile and is disabled otherwise
+      --run-promo string          Set to 'true' to have the application run the inspections configured by the promo profile; set to 'false' otherwise (default: 'true' only if Qodana is executed with the default profile)
   -s, --save-report               Generate HTML report (default true)
-      --script string             Override the run scenario (default "default") --send-report               Send the inspection report to Qodana Cloud, requires the '--token' option to be specified -w, --show-report               Serve HTML report on port -d, --source-directory string   Directory inside the project-dir directory must be inspected.
+      --script string             Override the run scenario (default "default") --send-report               Send the inspection report to Qodana Cloud, requires the '--token' option to be specified -w, --show-report               Serve HTML report on port --skip-pull                 Skip pulling the latest Qodana container -d, --source-directory string   Directory inside the project-dir directory must be inspected.
 If not specified, the whole project is inspected
       --stub-profile string       Absolute path to the fallback profile file.
 This option is applied in case the profile was not specified using any available options
-  -u, --user string               User to run Qodana container as (default: the current user) -v, --volume stringArray        Define additional volumes for the Qodana container (you can use the flag multiple times)
+  -u, --user string               User to run Qodana container as.
+Please specify user id – '$UID' or user id and group id $(id -u):$(id -g).
+Use 'root' to run as the root user (default: the current user)
+  -v, --volume stringArray        Define additional volumes for the Qodana container (you can use the flag multiple times)
 ```